OctopusDeploy/blog/blog/2024-05/copilot-behind-the-scenes/index.md

 ![Extracting URLs from deployment logs](extract-urls.png)

-We rely on an LLM's ability to understand a URL, find URLs in the deployment logs, and present the result in a helpful format.
+We rely on an LLM's ability to understand a what URL is, find URLs in the deployment logs, and present the result in a helpful format.
 Again, there is no special logic in the extension for extracting URLs.
 This ability is inherited from the underlying LLM.

 The extension's benefit is that it brings Octopus to the tools you already use, keeping you in the flow by removing the need to jump between windows and tools.
 It also allows you to leverage LLMs' ability to comprehend plain text requests to generate custom reports or extract useful information.